Kris-Sekula/Hyperflex-API/README.md

    ```
    * Logs are created in the same directory, you can watch them to see if prometheus is calling the script every 1 minute.

-   * If you don't see the graphs updating, verify you changed the ip addresses, passwords etc to match, also fetch the data manualy and see if it gets served by opening the url in your browser, replace the "localhost" with ip address of the server that is hosting your script/grafana/prometheus:
+   * If you don't see the graphs updating, verify you changed the ip addresses, passwords etc to match, also fetch the data manually and see if it gets served by opening the url in your browser, replace the "localhost" with ip address of the server that is hosting your script/grafana/prometheus:
    ```
    http://localhost:8082/hx_metrics
    ```